Curriculum

 Science

-Science is led by Mrs Murphy.
+Science is led by Miss Pollitt.
 The school follows the National Curriculum.

 “In science this year I would like to see classes develop floor books to encourage questioning and collaborative investigations.”